 Students may transfer up to nine graduate credits with grades of B or better into their program at the discretion of the program director.
 Credits must be earned from an accredited institution in courses required by the program being pursued.

-Find detailed course information for the Master's of Science Family Nurse Practitioner, tools to plan your education, and complete academic policies and procedures in the D'Youville academic catalog.
+Find detailed course information for the Master of Science in Family Nurse Practitioner program, tools to plan your education, and complete academic policies and procedures in the D'Youville academic catalog.

 |NUR-631||Advanced Health Assessment||3|